jsnmrs/jasonmorris/posts/rotating-ssh-keys.md

 ## Change permissions

-By default, my machine gives this new key permissions of 644 (User read+write, Group read, Other read).
-I want to change that to 600 (User read+write only) to avoid issues down the road.
+By default, my machine gives this new key permissions of 644 (user read+write, group read, world read).
+I want to change that to 600 (user read+write only) to avoid issues down the road.
+SSH connections may fail if the key files have permissions that are too loose.
 To change the private and public key files to 600:

 `chmod 600 ~/.ssh/id_rsa*`

-## Add new key to SSH agent and OS X Keychain
+## Add new key to SSH agent and macOS Keychain

 To make sure the SSH agent is running, first run: